Skip to main content

 html_filename: index.html

-By default, a GeoMapFish project will serve custom static files in a pre-configured route: /static-frontend/, that's why you can see that base url passed as an argument in the Dockerfile when we build.
+By default, a GeoMapFish project serves custom static files at /static-frontend/.
+That's why --base=${VISIBLE_ENTRY_POINT}static-frontend/ is passed as an argument in the Dockerfile build step.

 <base href="%BASE_URL%">